joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

     };

-**URL Update** - The almUrlUpdate() function is triggered after a successful URL update (pushState) from the Previous Post or the Search Engine Optimization add-on
+**URL Update** - The almUrlUpdate() function is triggered after a successful URL update (pushState) from the Single Post or the Search Engine Optimization add-on

     $.fn.almUrlUpdate = function(permalink, type){
         console.log("URL updated to " + permalink + '- dispatched from the '+ type + ' add-on.');